 How to Apply for an Emirates Visa from Thailand (Step-by-Step)

-Open the Emirates Visa application portal and begin a new request.
+Open the Emirates Visa Online portal and begin a new request.

 Step 2: Choose Visa Type & Duration